zain-butt/loop/README.md

-# loop
+# Loops
-Different use cases for loops

-A basic loop that can be repurposed for various use cases.
+Here is a basic loop that can be repurposed for various use cases.